gipsi/gipsi.github.io/README.md

 I am working through [Layout Lab of Jen Simmons](http://labs.jensimmons.com/), inspired after watching [Layout Land videos](https://www.youtube.com/playlist?list=PLbSquHt1VCf18lllS0C5quAaOcsuMAC70) and have borrowed code from there to adapt and play around with for [#mermay2018 project](https://gipsi.github.io/mermay2018/).

+**Tip:** You can post to Instagram on desktop with Firefox DevTools responsive mode.

 Version 1

 ![mayday](mermay2018-grid1.jpg)